-Social media has become one of the most effective marketing tools.
-It’s created an entirely new sub-genre of marketing and has become a digital publicity beast.
-If you’re a business owner developing a marketing strategy, including social media to boost your company’s brand awareness is a no-brainer.
-But before you start creating profiles for your company, you need to determine which platforms would be best to promote your brand and improve your organization’s name recognition.
+Social media has created an entirely new sub-genre of marketing and has become a digital publicity beast.
+If you’re a business owner developing a marketing strategy, including social media to boost your company’s brand awareness strategy is a no-brainer.
+But before you start creating social media profiles for your company, you need to determine which platforms would be best to increase brand awareness for your organization.

-When choosing the right social media channels to focus on, you should consider the type of products and services you offer as well as who your target audience is.
-Additionally, each platform has different groups of users characterized by certain demographics, so having a solid understanding of each channel’s reach is crucial to your overall social media marketing strategy and general brand awareness campaign.
+When choosing the right social media channels to drive your brand awareness strategy, you should consider the type of products and services you offer, as well as who your target audience is.
+Additionally, each social media platform has different groups of users characterized by certain demographics, so having a solid understanding of each channel’s reach is crucial to your overall social media marketing strategy and general brand awareness campaign.

-Keep reading to learn who uses each social media channel and what type of content to post to increase your business’ brand awareness online.
+Keep reading to learn who uses each social media channel and what type of content to post to increase the impact of your business’ brand awareness strategy.

 Warren Knight provides great insight into the number and type of active users on each platform on Social Media Examiner.
 He reports: